WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 After a few months of using both of these services I decided to reverse-engineer the DNS and how the enterprise signed ESign was downloaded over the web with the click of a button.
 With enabling better preventions against revokes unlike other people who keep on using other people's DNS and put no effort in themselves with bad instructions to say the least.

+Some of the advantages with using this method
+- Free
+- No PC at all
+- On Device Signing
+- No App Limit
+- Easy to setup and use

 My DNS is compatible with other services such as Scarlet, Feather and any other enterprise signing app, More info [here](#scarlet-feather-and-other-sideloaders)

 Without further ado, welcome to my Ultimate Sideloading Guide, if you have any issues, requests or ideas please make an issue here on GitHub.